Window Connection

 Window Connection is a 2014 Bengali psychological thriller film directed by R. K. Gupta.
 It features actors Aryann Bhowmik and Tanusree Chakraborty in the lead roles.
 Music of this film has been composed by Anupam Roy.

 Plot

 Rahul is a college-going boy who has always longed for the attention and love of his parents, which he feels deprived of.
-When he meets Sohini, his forgets his loneliness and his mind gets obsessed with her thoughts.
+When he meets Sohini, his forgets his loneliness and his mind gets obsessed with thoughts of her.
 A new desire to live works within him.
 But that Rahul loves her remains unknown to Sohini, the results of which were strange or mysterious events occurring in her life.
 Whether Rahul is able to win the heart of Sohini or not, forms the climax of the story.